-The AANI is committed to development of EHR usable data measures.
-However, the Work Group may develop measures that cannot be e-specified.
+The AANI is committed to development of EHR-usable data measures.
+However, the work group may develop measures that cannot be e-specified or digitally collected.
 In such cases, registry and chart review may be recommended.
 The AANI stopped developing administrative claims specifications in 2014 following the announcement that the American Medical Association is no longer supporting CPT-II code development, as CPT-II codes are vital to claims specifications.

-The AANI is in the process of creating code value sets as well as the logic required for electronic capture of the quality measures with EHRs.
+The AANI informatics staff create code value sets as well as the logic required for electronic capture of the quality measures with EHRs.
 A listing of the quality data model elements, code value sets, and measure logic (through the CMS Measure Authoring Tool) for appropriate measures will be made available when it is possible.